hummatli/AndroidAppUpdater/README.md

 * `update_info` - Update information
 * `update_date` - Update date

 If one of the variables would not be on json, then modul will not repond to service and act, Try to implement all data.

+You can check you json validity with this [jsonlint.com](http://jsonlint.com/)

 ## Library structure
 Library contains from to Dialog component